Orchextra/orchextra-content-ios-sdk/README.md

 ## Getting started

 Start by creating a project in [Orchextra dashboard][dashboard], if you haven't done it yet.
-Go to "Setting" > "SDK Configuration" to get the **api key** and **api secret**, you will need these values to start Orchextra SDK.
+Go to "Settings" > "SDK Configuration" to obtain the **api key** and **api secret** values for your project.
+You will need these values to configure and integrate the Orchextra SDK.

 ## How to add it to my project?

-Through Carthage
+Using Carthage dependency manager.

 ### Install Carthage

-Run the following commands in a terminal
+Run the following commands in a terminal:

 ```
 brew update && brew install carthage